saurabh1088/notes/iOS/Memory/Memory.md

 which means all local variables become invalid.
 The allocation and deallocation for stack memory is automatically done.
 The variables allocated on the stack are called stack variables, or automatic variables.

+## What is *words* in terms of memory?

+Quoting from : saylor.org

+*In computing, a word is the natural unit of data used by a particular processor design.
+A word is a fixed-sized piece of data handled as a unit by the instruction set or the hardware of the processor.
+The number of bits in a word (the word size, word width, or word length) is an important characteristic of any specific processor design or computer architecture.*

+- Size of word is expressed in bits.
+- In memory management, a word typically means the smallest addressable unit of memory.

 ## TODOs
 - [ ] Watch https://developer.apple.com/videos/play/wwdc2016/416/
 - [ ] Watch https://developer.apple.com/videos/play/wwdc2016/419